darvcode/DarvTaskManager/README.md

 Fields are customizable to suit individual or business needs, reflecting the versatility of the app.

 ## Features
-  -Task Addition: Easily add new tasks with comprehensive details.
+- **Task Addition**: Easily add new tasks with comprehensive details.
-  -Task Editing: Update existing tasks to reflect changes or current status.
+- **Task Editing**: Update existing tasks to reflect changes or current status.
-  -Task Deletion: Remove tasks that are no longer necessary.
+- **Task Deletion**: Remove tasks that are no longer necessary.
-  -Task Archiving: Keep your active task list clutter-free by moving completed tasks to an archived state.
+- **Task Archiving**: Keep your active task list clutter-free by moving completed tasks to an archived state.
-  -View Switching: Switch between active and archived views to focus on tasks relevant to your current needs.
+- **View Switching**: Switch between active and archived views to focus on tasks relevant to your current needs.
-  -Task Viewing: Access detailed descriptions and status of tasks through a modal dialogue by double-clicking a task.
+- **Task Viewing**: Access detailed descriptions and status of tasks through a modal dialogue by double-clicking a task.

 ## Roadmap
 Planned features for future releases:

-  -Filters: Enhance task visibility and management efficiency by implementing filters that allow users to easily audit tasks based on various criteria.
+- **Filters**: Enhance task visibility and management efficiency by implementing filters that allow users to easily audit tasks based on various criteria.
-  -Dynamic GUI: Improve the user experience across different devices with a dynamic layout that adjusts seamlessly to various screen sizes.
+- **Dynamic GUI**: Improve the user experience across different devices with a dynamic layout that adjusts seamlessly to various screen sizes.
-  -Export Data: Enable data export to CSV or Excel formats for improved project tracking and communication with management.
+- **Export Data**: Enable data export to CSV or Excel formats for improved project tracking and communication with management.

 ## Prerequisites
 Before installation, ensure you have Python installed on your system.
 If not, download it from python.org.